 A variety of department-sponsored activities enhance the intellectual and professional lives of both faculty and graduate students.

-• Distinguished speakersfrom all over the world come to campus to talk about their latest research interests.
+- Distinguished speakers from Penn State and other universities are invited to talk about their latest research interests.
 These events allow graduate students to meet and talk informally with leading figures in the field.

 For information on how to apply to the MA TESL program, please click here.